shade-econ/sequence-jacobian/README.md

 The conceptual framework is based on our paper Adrien Auclert, Bence Bardóczy, Matthew Rognlie, Ludwig Straub (2021), [Using the Sequence-Space Jacobian to Solve and Estimate Heterogeneous-Agent Models](https://doi.org/10.3982/ECTA17434), Econometrica 89(5), pp. 2375–2408 [[ungated copy]](http://mattrognlie.com/sequence_space_jacobian.pdf).

-## Requirements
+## Requirements and installation

-SSJ runs on Python 3.7 or newer.
-We recommend that you install the latest [Anaconda](https://www.anaconda.com/distribution/) distribution.
+SSJ runs on Python 3.7 or newer, and requires Python's core numerical libraries (NumPy, SciPy, Numba).
+We recommend that you first install the latest [Anaconda](https://www.anaconda.com/distribution/) distribution.
 This includes all of the packages and tools that you will need to run our code.

-**Optional package**: SSJ provides an interface for plotting the directed acyclic graph (DAG) representation of models.
-This feature requires the [Graphviz](https://www.graphviz.org/) graph drawing software and the corresponding [Python package](https://pypi.org/project/graphviz/), you have to install both of these if you'd like to use it.

-## Installation

-Open a terminal and type (COMING SOON)
+To install SSJ, open a terminal and type *(COMING SOON)*
 ```
 pip install sequence-jacobian
 ```